nebari-dev/nebari/docs/source/installation/setup.md

 token](https://www.digitalocean.com/docs/apis-clis/api/create-personal-access-token/).
 In
 addition to a `token`, `spaces key` (similar to AWS S3) credentials are also required.
 Follow the instructions on the [official docs](https://www.digitalocean.com/community/tutorials/how-to-create-a-digitalocean-space-and-api-key) for more information.
-> Note: DigitalOcean's permissions model is not as fine-grained as other the other supported Cloud providers.
+> Note: DigitalOcean's permissions model is not as fine-grained as the other supported Cloud providers.

 Set the required environment variables as specified below: